- Buckeye Osteopathic Physician

 - The OOA -- Celebrating 100 Years

-The Buckeye Osteopathic Physician is a quarterly magazine.
-It is distributed free to members as part of the dues.
-Non-members may purchase a subscription for $25 per year.
-The magazine publishes a variety of state and national medical news, including articles about osteopathic physicians in Ohio, Ohio University Heritage College of Osteopathic Medicine, Ohio Osteopathic Hospital Association facilities, legislative activities, and other information pertinent to DOs.
+The Buckeye Osteopathic Physician is a quarterly magazine distributed free to members as part of their dues.
+Non-members may purchase a subscription for $25 annually.
+The magazine publishes a variety of state and national medical news, including articles about osteopathic physicians in Ohio, Ohio University Heritage College of Osteopathic Medicine, legislative activities, and other information pertinent to DOs.
 Click here to see a past issue of the Buckeye.
 Members can view previous issues of the magazine by logging in to the "Members Only" section.

 A Second Voice, A Century of Osteopathic Medicine in Ohio

 Doctors of osteopathic medicine today practice side by side with allopathic doctors, employing the same diagnostic and curative tools of scientific medicine, with a difference.
 A Second Voice: A Century of Osteopathic Medicine in Ohio is the story of that difference.
 Focusing on the historical experience of a pivotal midwestern state, author Carol Poh Miller illuminates struggles common to osteopathic medicine nationwide as it fought to secure its place in American healthcare.